 Was he kidding?
 My little brother who couldn’t sit still in class and never did his homework has ADHD.
 The only time I got in trouble in school was when I refused to put the book I was reading away.
 I was great at school, graduated college, and had a job.
 There is no way I have ADHD.

-I was flabbergasted.
 I had never come across a psychiatrist that cared enough to look deeper behind the surface.
-I attribute that to the fact that I hadn’t been honest about my drinking and drug use, combined with a lack of information amongst the psychiatric community.
+I attribute that to the fact that I hadn’t been honest about my drinking and drug use, combined with a lack of information among the psychiatric community.

 It was the beginning of a huge shift in my life.